apache/accumulo-website/_docs-unreleased/getting-started/design.md

 The Accumulo Tracer process supports the distributed timing API provided by Accumulo.
 One to many of these processes can be run on a cluster which will write the timing information to a given Accumulo table for future reference.
-Seeing the section on Tracing for more information on this support.
+See the [tracing documentation][tracing] for more information.

 ### Monitor